 If they are not, you will still be required to have, and pay for them.
 It is best to always ask about the need for permits and reasons why or why not they are needed.

 You will have a lot of options to consider when you have picked out your basic fixtures.
-The overall aesthetics of the master bathroom will truly come into focus when you have the colors, lighting, storage and details all worked out.
+The overall aesthetics of the primary bathroom will truly come into focus when you have the colors, lighting, storage and details all worked out.

 Backsplashes are a nice touch to the wall, particularly above the sinks up to the base of the mirror.
 You can pick from a wide variety of colors, styles, and textures as well.